etheralpha/ethereumadoption-com/README.md

 Please do not abuse these endpoints, checking once or twice a day would be sufficient given the update frequency.

 To get new additions you can use `https://ethereumadoption.com/adoption-new-entries.json`.
-This is updated every hour, roughly at the start of the hour.
+This is updated daily, roughly 00:30 UTC+0.
 Each entry has an `is_recent` attribute.
 If `is_recent: true` then it's a recent event.
 If `is_recent: false` then it's a stale event that was previously missed.
 As time goes on there should be less stale/backdated events being added.

 ## Contributing